On the Effectiveness of Integration Methods for Multimodal Dialogue Response Retrieval: Experimental Setup

 \subsection{Implementation Details}

 \paragraph{Architectural details of encoders}

 The context encoder ($E_C$) and the text response encoder ($E_{TR}$) consist of a single BERT encoder followed by a projection layer.
-The parameters of two encoders are shared across all experiments since this yields better performance consistently than when not shared.
+In all three architectures, the context encoder ($E_C$) and the text response encoder ($E_{TR}$) share parameters, since we observed this consistently yielded better performance than keeping them separate.
+Beyond this sharing, SDR additionally shares the context encoder across the intent and image-retrieval subtasks.
 The image response encoder ($E_{IR}$) consists of an image encoder which extracts visual features with ResNet and a object label encoder which extracts object label features with BERT.
 Note that both BERT and ResNet are used to encode image features since an object label is attached to every image.
 The two representations are then concatenated and projected to the joint embedding space.
-We use \bertsmall and \resnetsmall for small models and \bertlarge and \resnetlarge for large models as specified by~\citet{turc2019well}.
+We use $\text{BERT}_{\textsc{Mini}}$ and $\text{ResNet}_{50}$ for small models and $\text{BERT}_{\textsc{Base}}$ and $\text{ResNet}_{152}$ for large models as specified by~\citet{turc2019well}.

 \paragraph{Hyperparameters}